audulus/docs/docs/nodes.md

 `util` nodes are various utilities that perform some essential function.

 - The `adc` and `dac` nodes are used to get `audio` and `CV` in and out of Audulus.
-- The `text` node is used for labeling and commenting.
+- The `text` node is used for labeling modules and commenting patches.
-- The `timer` node outputs `seconds` since its last reset.
-It has a variety of uses including creating envelopes and driving automation.
+- The `timer` node outputs time in seconds, useful for a variety of purposes including clocks, envelopes and driving automation.
-- The `zero cross` node outputs frequency in `hz` determined by analyzing time between points when the input signal crosses 0.
-Most useful for syncing constant gate signals.
+- The `zero cross` node is used to find the frequency in `Hz` of a signal based on when it crosses zero.

 <br>